uikit/uikit-site/docs/pages/migration.md

 ***

-## Migration from UIkit 3.4 to 3.5
+## Migration from UIkit 3.4 to 3.5: List marker

 The list bullet class in the [List component](list) is deprecated.
 Update your markup by replacing the following classes.